 So Crowley wished to imply the vibrations of Higher Light (invisible light or Dark Fire) being woven into frequencies of visible light, thus the radiant straight lines that symbolize masculine-electric- energy and waves of curved feminine-magnetic- energy being shown on the Thoth Tarot card.

-The Tarot of the Old Path High Priestess much like the Thoth Tarot Priestess, is dressed in a diaphanous gown, implying purity and virginity, as well as, the truth that visible light is but a veil, hiding the True Source.
+The Tarot of the Old Path High Priestess much like the Thoth Tarot Priestess, is dressed in a diaphanous gown, implying purity and virginity, as well as, the truth that visible light is but a veil, hiding the True Source, the Dark Abyssal Womb.

 The light depicted in the Thoth Tarot, is the light directly above Tiphareth and before the Abyss.
-Known as the "light so bright none dare look upon it", much like the Sun.
-Thus all religions are based on the Sun-god, which is the entity of Tiphareth, the Sixth Sephira on the Qabalistic Tree of Life.
-This light also serves to remind us that Electric Male force and Magnetic Female force are combined to make light.
+She is the Intelligence of the Invisible Sephiroth- called Daath, meaning Knowledge.
+Tiphareth is known as the "light so bright none dare look upon it", much like the Sun/Son born of the Priestess.
+This Sun/Son is the Soul/Psyche.
+Hence, many religions were based on the Sun-god, the "dying god", which is the entity of Tiphareth, the Sixth Sephira on the Qabalistic Tree of Life.
+This light also serves to remind us that Electric Male force and Magnetic Female force are combined to make light, as the Priestess is Androgyny and was before the "separation " of the sexes.

 The Tarot of the Old Path shows the Silver of the Moon as the silver bracelet around the wrist of the Old Path High Priestess, complete with arcane symbols.
 The Crescent of the Moon is shown in the upper corner reinstating the ancient symbol for the Goddess.